postmanlabs/labs-docs/v6/enterprise/sso/saml_okta.md

      [![okta sign on](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/okta_sign_on.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/okta_sign_on.png)

      The **View Setup Instructions** screen comes populated with default values that you should update.

+     **Note:** You will need to come back to this screen to copy the *Relay State* value you will generate at the end of this procedure.

-9. Copy the `Identity Provider Single Sign-On URL`, `Identity Provider Issuer` and `X.509 Certificate` from the below screen.
+9. Copy the **Identity Provider Single Sign-On URL**, **Identity Provider Issuer** and **X.509 Certificate** from the below screen.

      [![okta identity provider](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/okta_identity_provider.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/okta_identity_provider.png)

-     And update the SSO authentication method that you created on the Postman [Edit Team Details page](https://go.postman.co/settings/team/general) within the **Okta Identity Provider Details** modal, as shown below:
+     And paste them in the corresponding sections of the **Identity Provider Details** screen as shown below:

      [![details](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Okta-IDP-Details3.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Okta-IDP-Details3.png)

-     Once you fill-in the details, click the **Generate relay state** button to create a parameter to send with a SAML response in an IdP-initiated single sign-on.
+     Once you fill-in the details, click the **Generate relay state** button to create a parameter to send with a SAML response in an IDP-initiated single sign-on.
 Copy the **relay state** and paste it in the following screen:

      [![details](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Okta-Relay-State.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Okta-IDP-Details3.png)